Skip to Page Content

 Authenticated PDF Version

-1.1 Purpose: The purpose of this regulation is to outline the procedures, criteria and responsibilities related to the state assessment system required pursuant to 14 Del.C. §151.
+1.1 The purpose of this regulation is to outline the procedures, criteria, and responsibilities related to the state assessment system required pursuant to 14 Del.C. §151.

-Alternate Assessment means an assessment which is based on Alternate Achievement Standards which is designed for students with the most significant cognitive disabilities who cannot participate in the General Assessment even with appropriate accommodations.
-Per §4.1, there are two types of Alternate Assessment in Delaware – Selected Response Alternate Assessment and Portfolio Alternate Assessment.
+Alternate assessment” means an assessment which is based on Alternate Achievement Standards which is designed for students with the most significant cognitive disabilities who cannot participate in the General Assessment even with appropriate accommodations.
+Per subsection 4.1, there are 2 types of alternate assessment in Delaware – Selected Response Alternate Assessment and Portfolio Alternate Assessment.

-College Readiness Assessment means the statewide assessment used to measure student achievement of content standards and skills necessary to be successful in post-secondary education (e.g., Scholastic Aptitude Test, commonly known as the SAT).
+College readiness assessment” means the statewide assessment used to measure student achievement of content standards and skills necessary to be successful in post-secondary education.

-Extended Standardsmeans statements describing concepts and skills aligned to the content standards for English Language Arts/Literacy, Mathematics, Science and Social Studies.
+Extended standardsmeans statements describing concepts and skills aligned to the content standards for English Language Arts and Literacy, Mathematics, Science, and Social Studies.

-General Assessment means the statewide summative assessment used to measure student achievement of the content standards for English Language Arts/Literacy, Mathematics, Science and Social Studies.
+General assessment means the statewide assessment used to measure student achievement of the content standards for English Language Arts and Literacy, Mathematics, Science, and Social Studies.
 This assessment does not include students who participate in an alternate assessment.

-Invalidationmeans a response to an event or situation that occurs during the administration of the assessment which may result in a statistically unreliable or invalid score report for a student.
-Invalidations may occur as a result of either: intentional student conduct, including but not limited to cheating and disruptive behavior; or unforeseen and uncontrollable events, including but not limited to onset of illness.
+Invalidationmeans a response to an event or situation that occurs during the administration of an assessment which may result in a statistically unreliable or invalid score report for a student.

-Local Educational Agency (LEA) means a public board of education or other public authority legally constituted within Delaware for either administrative control or direction of, or to perform a service function for, public elementary or secondary schools in a school district, or for a combination of school districts.
+Local educational agency” or “LEA” means a public board of education or other public authority legally constituted within Delaware for either administrative control or direction of, or to perform a service function for, public elementary or secondary schools in a school district, or for a combination of school districts.
 The term includes an educational service agency and any other public institution or agency having administrative control and direction of a public elementary school or secondary school.

-Portfolio Alternate Assessment means a form of alternate assessment aligned to the extended standards in English Language Arts/Literacy, Mathematics, Science and Social Studies, in which evidence such as work samples, data sheets, photos or videos is gathered by the test administrator to document student achievement.
+Portfolio alternate assessment” means a form of alternate assessment aligned to the extended standards in English Language Arts and Literacy, Mathematics, Science, and Social Studies, in which evidence such as work samples, data sheets, photos or videos is gathered by the test administrator to document student achievement.

-School Test Coordinator (STC)” means the educator assigned by the school to be the primary contact for DeSSA information at the school level.
-The STC is responsible for coordinating the administration of state assessments within the school.
-The STC is also required to complete training and be knowledgeable of proper test administration and test security, and ensure that all personnel assigned to testing are adequately trained in proper test administration and test security.
+School Test Coordinator” means the educator assigned by the school to be the primary contact for DeSSA information at the school level.
+The School Test Coordinator is responsible for coordinating the administration of state assessments within the school.
+The School Test Coordinator is also required to complete training and be knowledgeable of proper test administration and test security and ensure that all personnel assigned to testing are adequately trained in proper test administration and test security.

-Selected Response Alternate Assessment” means a form of alternate assessment aligned to the extended standards in English Language Arts, Mathematics, Science and Social Studies, in which the questions are presented to the student and the student response is recorded by the test administrator to document student achievement.
+Selected response alternate assessment” means a form of alternate assessment aligned to the extended standards in English Language Arts and Literacy, Mathematics, Science, and Social Studies, in which the questions are presented to the student, and the student response is recorded by the test administrator to document student achievement.

 10 DE Reg.
 676 (10/01/06)